alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Using_Ollama_on_Nvidia_DPU_worker.md

-# Utilization of Nvidia BlueField 3 arm cores with Ollama-OpenWebUi.
+# Utilization of Nvidia BlueField-3 arm cores with Ollama-OpenWebUi.

 > [!NOTE]
 > This is not the official reference.
 Used only as a proof of concept.